LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Benchmarking LLM4AD in Simulation

-In addition to \pilotb and HighwayEnv, we also utilize the CARLA Leaderboard 1.0 benchmark~\cite{carla_team_autonomous_2020,dosovitskiy_carla_2017} to evaluate LLM-based agents in a more realistic and complex driving environment.
-The Leaderboard consists of 76 routes (50 training, 26 testing) totaling over 170 km across six towns.
+In addition to \pilotb in HighwayEnv, the CARLA Leaderboard 1.0 benchmark~\cite{carla_team_autonomous_2020,dosovitskiy_carla_2017} is used to evaluate LLM-based agents in a more realistic and complex driving environment.
+The Leaderboard consists of 76 routes (50 for training, 26 for testing), totaling over 170 km across six towns.
 It also includes predefined scenarios covering ten types of challenging traffic situations, such as control loss and traffic negotiation.
-To test the instruction-following capabilities of LLM-powered systems, we modify the Leaderboard setup to provide natural language navigation instructions based on the agent's current position instead of GPS coordinates.
-To eliminate perception influence on our results, we craft the driving context information using a language generator that leverages CARLA's privileged information.
+To test the instruction-following capabilities of LLM-powered systems, the Leaderboard setup is modified accordingly to provide natural language navigation instructions based on the agent's current position instead of GPS coordinates.
+To eliminate perception influence on our results, a language generator is used to craft the driving context information that leverages CARLA's privileged information.
 Executing an LMP in CARLA involves using Python's \pyth{exec} function, which takes the LMP code as an input string and two dictionaries defining the execution scope: (i) \pyth{apis}, containing all driving APIs the code may call, and (ii) \pyth{local_vars}, initially empty but later holding a generator variable named {\ttfamily policy} once executed.
 The Leaderboard evaluates agent performance using three key metrics: \begin{itemize} \item Route Completion (RC): measures the percentage of the route distance completed by the agent. \item Infraction Penalty (IP): tracks various infractions (e.g., collisions, running red lights) committed by the agent, aggregated as a geometric series starting from an ideal base score of 1.0 that is reduced with each infraction. \item Driving Score (DS): the product of RC and IP, serving as the principal evaluation metric. \end{itemize}

-\subsection{Baselines and Results}
+\subsubsection{Baselines and Results}

-We establish several baselines to evaluate the performance of LLM-based agents across the benchmarks, as presented in \cref{tab:lampilot-result} for \pilotb and \cref{tab:carla-result} for the CARLA Leaderboard 1.0.